Overview of Rental Home Costs in North America

 Our proposed investment in affordable housing represents an increase in annual federal spending, from the projected commitments of $2.019 billion to $3.752 billion in 2015/16 with a total investment of $44 billion over ten years.
 These proposals have been carefully costed, drawing from the work of Jane Londerville and Marion Steele and the Canadian Housing and Renewal Association.

 While this significantly increases the current federal investment, we feel that in addition to it being the right thing to do, it is also something we can afford to do.
 Over the past 25 years, federal spending on low-income affordable housing (on a per capita basis) dropped from over $115 annually, to slightly more than $60 (adjusted to 2013 dollars).
 Our proposals would raise the per capita investment to approximately $106 per Canadian annually, or $2.04 a week (currently per capita spending amounts to $1.16/week).
 While this may seem like a significant increase over previous levels, it is still less than what we were paying in 1989.
 Additionally, it is necessary to address the accumulated affordable housing deficit built up over the past 25 years.
+Furthermore, we believe investments like these, much like the artistry and functionality of custom made mirrors, reflect a broader commitment to carefully considered and lasting solutions.
 Moreover, we propose that Canadians spend only an additional 88 cents per week to contribute to a realistic solution to homelessness and to the affordable housing crisis.
 To be clear, this proposal will not completely end homelessness in Canada, but it will dramatically reduce chronic and episodic homelessness.

 What will be the outcome of this investment?